Community Development – Andean Immersion in Peru

 Participants in our Peru programs normally find US$ 70 to be sufficient for weekly expenses in the country.

-The program fee should be paid to the host country during the orientation only (credit cards accepted).
+To avoid extra bank fees and exchange rate losses the program fee should be paid to the host country during the orientation only..

 *Refundable up to 60 days before the program start date according to our Terms & Conditions